 Well, I have been using schema compare for quite a while and have found it very useful.
 Here are few of the things which dbForge Schema Compare can do for developers and DBAs.

 - Compare and synchronize SQL Server database schemas

-- Compare schemas of live database and SQL Server backup
+- Compare schemas of the live database and SQL Server backup

 - Generate comparison reports in Excel and HTML formats

-- Eliminate mistakes in schema changes propagation across environments
+- Eliminate mistakes in schema change propagation across environments

 - Track production database changes and customizations